tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Level

 Cast one of the following wizard spells against a target that is a dragon or draconic creature: [charm person](../Classes/Wizard.md#charm-person), [hold monster](../Classes/Wizard.md#hold-monster), or [sleep](../Classes/Wizard.md#sleep).
 You cast the chosen spell at your level using your best ability for the attack roll, except you double the hp threshold (champion: triple the hp threshold; epic: quadruple the hp threshold).
 On a miss, regain this power after your next full heal-up in addition to any normal miss effects that are part of the spell.
 Quirk: Enjoys the company of dragons.

 ---

+#### Jester’s Stick

+_Recharge 11+:_ When you use this power, each time you miss with your first attack roll during a round, your crit range expands by 1 (cumulative) until you score a critical hit or until the end of the battle.

+**Quirk:** Mocks others.

+---